lupalberto/neutral-atom-vm/docs/ux.md

 - Device/profile dropdowns backed by `available_presets()`, including metadata
   callouts so users understand geometry, persona, and noise focus.
 - A geometry tab where blockade radius and the atom positions array can be edited inline (comma or newline separated floats).
+Multi-dimensional layouts are supported by entering coordinates per line (e.g., `0 0`, `1 0`, ... for a 2-D grid), and the configurator exports both the flattened positions and the full coordinate list so downstream tools preserve actual distances.
 - A noise tab that groups the most common top-level parameters (SPAM, Pauli channels, phase, damping, runtime loss) plus a textarea for the correlated CZ matrix.